apache/bahir/sql-cloudant/README.md

 cloudant.password| |cloudant password
 cloudant.useQuery|false|by default, `_all_docs` endpoint is used if configuration 'view' and 'index' (see below) are not set.
-When useQuery is enabled, `_find` endpoint will be used in place of `_all_docs` when query condition is not on primary key field (_id), so that query predicates may be driven into datastore. cloudant.queryLimit|25|the maximum number of results returned when querying the `_find` endpoint. cloudant.storageLevel|MEMORY_ONLY|the storage level for persisting Spark RDDs during load when `cloudant.endpoint` is set to `_changes`.
+When useQuery is enabled, `_find` endpoint will be used in place of `_all_docs` when query condition is not on primary key field (_id), so that query predicates may be driven into datastore. cloudant.queryLimit|25|the maximum number of results returned when querying the `_find` endpoint. storageLevel|MEMORY_ONLY|the storage level for persisting Spark RDDs during load when `cloudant.endpoint` is set to `_changes`.
 See [RDD Persistence section](https://spark.apache.org/docs/latest/programming-guide.html#rdd-persistence) in Spark's Progamming Guide for all available storage level options. cloudant.timeout|60000|stop the response after waiting the defined number of milliseconds for data.
 Only supported with `changes` endpoint. jsonstore.rdd.partitions|10|the number of partitions intent used to drive JsonStoreRDD loading query result in parallel.
 The actual number is calculated based on total rows returned and satisfying maxInPartition and minInPartition.
 Only supported with `_all_docs` endpoint. jsonstore.rdd.maxInPartition|-1|the max rows in a partition. -1 means unlimited